LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2sral_style

 ``b2sral_style``    type: ``integer``    default: ``2``
-    When set to '0', in the expression of the electron particle flux (fne) the particle flux with drift terms is used and temporary drift velocities on the first call are calculated.
-When set to '1' or '2', the particle flux without drift terms is used in fne.
+    When set to '0' or '2', the code calls the standard b2stbc routine, which uses the particle flux with drift terms included in the expression of the electron particle flux (fne).
+When set to '1', the code calls the b2stbc\_spb routine instead, which uses the particle flux without drift terms in fne.
 It is recommended '2'.

 .. index:: b2sqcx_phm.